ZachTapia/pomodoro/README.md

 ## Built with:
 ![React Image](https://user-images.githubusercontent.com/31228341/84543583-7972a700-acb0-11ea-8ff3-9400fe8765f4.png) ![Nextjs Image](https://user-images.githubusercontent.com/31228341/84543916-277e5100-acb1-11ea-96e9-ed2b91173e42.png)
-- [React.js](https://reactjs.org), a JavaScript libray for building user interfaces.
+- [React.js](https://reactjs.org), a JavaScript library for building user interfaces.
     - Component based design - React allows you to compose complex UIs from small and isolated pieces of code called "components".
 Creating components that are designed to be reusable speeds up development time and overall lines of code.
     - VirtualDOM - React uses its own implementation of the Document Object Model (DOM) called the VirtualDOM.
-Having access to its own VirtualDOM allows React to quickly and effeciently make changes to the actual BrowserDOM, only changing what it deems necessary.
+Having access to its own VirtualDOM allows React to quickly and efficiently make changes to the actual BrowserDOM, only changing what it deems necessary.
 Manipulation of the BrowserDOM is expensive, this extra layer of abstraction is what makes React standout as a high performance JavaScript library.

 - [Next.js](https://nextjs.org), a React framework known for many features, but most famously server-side rendering.